srilayaenter/SrilayaEnterprises/docs/prd.md

 #### 3.7.4 User Management (Implementation Ready)

 **User Roles and Privileges**
-- **Admin:** Full access to all features including user management, product management, order management, inventory, vendor management, shipping management, and reports
+- **Admin:** Full access to all features including user management, product management, order management, inventory, vendor management, shipping management, and reports. **Admin users have the exclusive privilege to add new Staff and Customer users.**
 - **Staff:** Limited access with the following privileges:
   + View and process orders (both online and in-store)
   + Update order status